Recursive Model-agnostic Inverse Dynamics of Serial Soft-Rigid Robots: Introduction

-The main contributions of the paper are summarized below. \begin{enumerate} \item We derive a model-agnostic recursive formulation of the EoM for generic (i.e., agnostic to discretization technique) serial soft-rigid robots. \item By exploiting this recursive representation of the dynamics, we introduce two novel algorithms for computing the generalized active and actuation forces.
-In both cases, we prove that the computational complexity grows linearly with the number of DoF. \item We demonstrate how the algorithms solving the ID problem can be minimally modified to evaluate the mass matrix without affecting computational complexity.
+The main contributions of the paper are summarized below. \begin{enumerate} \item We derive a model-agnostic recursive formulation of the EoM for generic (i.e., agnostic to discretization technique) serial soft-rigid robots \review{whose bodies are rigidly connected to the joints}. \item By exploiting this recursive representation of the dynamics, we introduce two novel algorithms for computing the generalized active and actuation forces.
+In both cases, we prove that the computational complexity grows linearly with the number of DoFs. \item We demonstrate how the algorithms solving the ID problem can be minimally modified to evaluate the mass matrix without affecting computational complexity.
 Additionally, we propose embedding such computation within the ID algorithms, as it provides greater flexibility for control purposes. \end{enumerate}

 The findings are supported by numerical results on multiple robotic systems - which cannot be handled using current recursive methods.
-We present for the first time a dynamic simulation with the control of a trimmed helicoid robot using the locally volume preserving (LVP) primitives method~\citep{xu2023model}.
+We present for the first time a dynamic simulation with the control of a trimmed helicoid robot using the locally volume preserving (LVP) primitives method~\citep{xu2023model} \review{for 3D continua}.
 In a second simulation, we consider a hybrid arm consisting of a rigid manipulator, a slender soft body modeled using the geometric variable strain (GVS) approach~\citep{boyer2020dynamics}, and a soft gripper with LVP kinematics.
 We show then how the proposed recursive equations scale with the number of bodies compared to the EL approach, which is the only framework that currently can describe the class of robotic systems considered in this paper.